StarAgile

 3.Mobile Applications: This feature supports remote teams in different locations.
 Jira is equipped with native mobile applications consistent with Android and Apple devices.
 Therefore, users can engage anytime.

 4.Reports: Reports in Jira refer to the representation of relevant information in a simple format.
 Different reports are available on the software, allowing the user to know the project situation completely.
 These reports also provide statistics about various projects throughout the project lifecycle.
-Some of the report types in Jira include; Resolution time report, User Workload report, Version report, Velocity chart, Average age report, Sprint report, Pie chart report, Cumulative flow chart, etc.
+Some of the report types in Jira include; Resolution time report, User Workload report, Version report, Velocity chart, Average age report, Sprint reports, Pie chart report, Cumulative flow chart, etc.

 5.Security: The security features in Jira restrict the entry of specific issues to only those users who are allowed to work on the subject.
 You can set your issue’s security level either at the creation or editing level.
 Another feature is the default permission scheme, in which new projects are ascribed under this scheme by default.